 The incision is made around the nipple area with a straight line running from under the areola to the Inframammary Breast Fold (IMF).
 This lift is suitable for those patients who have larger breasts and medium sagging (ptosis).

 Anchor Lift (Full Mastopexy)

 This involves an anchor-shaped incision, following the natural curve of the breast starting at the base of the areola, then runs down the breast fold.
 Nipple removal and repositioning will be necessary.
-This technique is for those patients with larger breasts and higher degree of sagging (ptosis), where the nipple lies below the Inframammary Breast Fold (IMF).xxxxxx
+This technique is for those patients with larger breasts and a higher degree of sagging (ptosis), where the nipple lies below the Inframammary Breast Fold (IMF).

 Tummy Tuck Technique Options

 Abdominal surgery and/or contouring can include more than one standard procedure, some of these may include: